It’s important to understand the signs of potential distress. And to know where to turn for support when coping with triggers at school or work.

-There are the usual suspects: sleeping too much or hardly at all; eating too much or not enough; and feeling generally unwell.
+There are the usual suspects: sleeping too much or hardly at all; eating too much or not enough; while feeling generally unwell.
 There are other specific areas to be aware of as the fall unfolds.

 Early fall can be a time of renewed socializing for young adults.
-For some, it might be a time of experimentation, while for others it might be a time of increased partying as new friends are made and old friends are available after the summer months.
+For some, it might be a time of experimentation.
+While for others it might be a time of increased partying as new friends are made and old friends are available after the summer months.
 Unfortunately, binge drinking has become endemic in our society and is common on campuses, particularly during the return to school.
 Public Health Ontario provides this educational infographic about the new guidelines for healthy alcohol consumption.

 On campus and at home, cannabis use can become more frequent and can negatively impact those who are experiencing anxiety and depression.
 Evidence has shown that cannabis is not always the benign relaxation drug its adherents suggest.
-The Centre for Addiction and Mental Health (CAMH) has compiled this evidenced-based graphic guideline for lower risk cannabis use.
+The Centre for Addiction and Mental Health (CAMH) has compiled this evidenced-based graphic guideline for lower-risk cannabis use.

 Landing in a new environment can offer exciting opportunities to experiment with sexuality and gender roles.
-Often this can be a positive opportunity to express oneself fully or to explore expressions of sexuality that have been previously off limits or inaccessible.
+Often this can be a positive opportunity to express oneself fully or to explore expressions of sexuality that have been previously off-limits or inaccessible.

 For someone dealing with a mood disorder like bipolar, increased sexual activity with few boundaries can lead to shame, broken relationships and bewilderment.